Loading [MathJax]/jax/element/mml/optable/BasicLatin.js

 After some algebraic rearrangement the y -component of the velocity as a function of time is given by

-This page titled 8.7: Worked Examples is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.7: Worked Examples is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.